tiy-sa-python-django/onboarding/README.md

         /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 3. Homebrew will ask you to enter your password and run several commands to set up.
-If everything goes well, you should see "Installation successful"
+If everything goes well, you should see `Installation successful`
-4. Run "brew doctor" in the terminal, and you should see "Your system is ready to brew."
+4. Run "brew doctor" in the terminal, and you should see `Your system is ready to brew.`
-5. Install python 3: "brew install python3"
+5. Install python 3 by typing this in the terminal window: `brew install python3`
-6. Upgrade python's package manager: "pip3 install --upgrade pip setuptools"
+6. Upgrade python's package manager: `pip3 install --upgrade pip setuptools`
-7. Install ipython, an interactive python shell: "pip3 install ipython"
+7. Install ipython, an interactive python shell: `pip3 install ipython`
-8. Make sure all of the above worked: "ipython3"
+8. Make sure all of the above worked: `ipython3`
 9. You should see something like:

         Python 3.5.1 (default, Jan 22 2016, 08:54:32)